-- Download the latest version of the utility by navigating to http://www.trendnet.com/support and selecting the switch's model number within the Product Download drop-down list. - 2.
-Extract the contents of the .zip file and run the .exe installer to install the utility. - 3.
+- 1. Download the utility from www.trendnet.com/support. - 2.
+Extract the files from the zip file and run the TRENDnet Management Utility- 3.5.4.exe file. - 3.
 At the Utility installation window, click Next.

 4. At the Install Location installation window, click Next.